Why Talent Isn’t Everything When It Comes To Building A New Skill

 There’s been significant research on the power of self-talk, or the way we speak to ourselves in our minds.
 Interestingly, many studies have focused on applying the power of self-talk in sports settings.
 One study tested it with tennis players.
 Its findings suggest that positive self-talk improved task performance, reduced anxiety, and moderately increased self-confidence in the athletes who employed it.
 It may be related to the growth mindset: Believing you can do well at or improve at something can become a self-fulfilling prophecy.

-Don’t be afraid to fail and make mistakes along the way: They’re generally a crucial part of the learning and growth process.
-After all, only pursuing activities you can perform perfectly from day one would be quite limiting.
+The best actors, musicians, and athletes practice their craft in order to stay ahead, even when they encounter obstacles.
+So don’t be afraid to fail and make mistakes along the way; they’re generally a crucial part of the learning and growth process, and they may help you discover new methods of accomplishing your goals.
+After all, only pursuing activities you can perform perfectly from day one would be quite limiting on one’s life.
 Remember the findings highlighted above from the 2018 study about students and the growth mindset:

 Learning from one’s mistakes can be followed by higher accuracy on the task the next time, as long as the student believes in their ability to build new skills and talents.

-If you’ve tried all of the above, have put in the time and effort, and still aren’t seeing results, you may want to see if you need to adjust your goal.
+If you’ve tried all of the above, have put in the time and effort, and are still struggling to get to the finish line, you may want to see if you need to adjust your goal.
 Remember the point above about defining success.
 Is your goal what you feel like you should be working toward?
 Was it actually set by someone else?
 Is it realistic for you?
-These questions may lead to a helpful adjustment in your desired end point.
-Or, you might find that your overall vision is realistic but your timeline is not.
+These questions may lead to a helpful adjustment in your desired endpoint.
+You might also find that your overall vision is realistic, but your timeline is not.
 Breaking your end goal into smaller pieces that you can achieve one by one over time may help.

 Takeaway

 Natural talent can certainly help someone hone a skill, but research shows that it’s not everything.
+Both talent and hard work can contribute to success.
 Practicing, making mistakes, and approaching it all with the right mindset can also be important components in the process of acquiring an ability.
 If you want help approaching this process in a constructive frame of mind, consider connecting with a therapist.

 Is talent better than hard work?